gauravfodekar/NodeJSNotes/README.md

 In summary, `map()` is used for transforming an array into a new array based on a callback function and is suitable when you want to maintain immutability.
 On the other hand, `forEach()` is used for iterating over an array and applying a function to each element without creating a new array, making it suitable for side effects and when you don't need a modified array.
 The choice between them depends on your specific use case and whether you need to produce a new array or simply perform actions on the existing elements.

-36.	# how can I check if value is undefined or not ?
+36.#how can I check if value is undefined or not ?
 Answer: To check if a value is `undefined` in JavaScript, you can use a few different methods depending on your preferences and the specific scenario.
 Here are some common ways to check for `undefined`:

 1. **Using the `typeof` Operator:**